-Shows all of the files in the project in a list below.
+Option Description Shows all of the files in the project in a list below.
 Click the button again to switch to a folder tree view.
 You can click the File, Type, or Path column headers to sort the list alphabetically by that column data.
+Shows or hides the folders that the files are stored in.

-• Shows or hides the files.
+Option Description - Shows or hides the files.
 If you click this button when the Show Folders button is selected, the area splits into two.
 The folder is shown on the left side, and the files and subfolders within it are shown on the right.
-If the Show Files button is the only one selected, you can click this button to move up one folder level.
-Lets you filter the kinds of files shown below.
+If the Show Files button 🔲 🕶 is the only one selected, you can click this button to move up one folder level. • ▼ Lets you filter the kinds of files shown below.
 Depending on the task you are performing, this field may already be populated with the most appropriate file type(s).

-You can also click to display and select any bookmark or a location using a particular style (including classes and IDs).
+You can also click $\blacksquare$ to display and select any bookmark or a location using a particular style (including classes and IDs).
 If necessary, a bookmark will be created at that location if one does not exist.
 If you want to clear a bookmark in the link, select it and click the button at the bottom of the dialog.

 This option displays any bookmarks, headings, and other elements in the current file.
 Expand the appropriate section and select the element to which you want to link.
-If you select anything other than an existing bookmark, Flare will insert a new bookmark at that destination in the file.
+If you select anything other than an existing bookmark, Flare Desktop will insert a new bookmark at that destination in the file.